sewerynxkrasicki/kafka-keycloak-plugin/Readme.md

 ## Requirements

-- Java 17 (due to the use of the newer SDK version in the project)
+- Java 17
-- A compatible version of Keycloak
+- A compatible version of Keycloak (tested with 26.0.8)
 - A running Apache Kafka broker or cluster to which Keycloak will send messages

 ## Features